Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The dashboard is clean and simple, yet very professional.
 Down the left hand side, you will see the main sections of online content: My Schedule, Activity Library, Qbank, Performance, History, and Flashcards.

 This layout makes the portal incredibly easy to navigate and I never had any issues.
 In addition, the drill-down method of locating lessons, quizzes and the like is very intuitive.
+The Kaplan MCAT mobile app also makes it easy to review from anywhere, which is a game changer for people who are constantly on the go.

 Overall, Ireally like the user interface and experience of the Kaplan online platform.